parodos-dev/orchestrator-helm-chart/README.md

     ```console
     wget https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-chart/main/hack/setup.sh -O /tmp/setup.sh && chmod u+x /tmp/setup.sh
-    /tmp/setup.sh --use-default
     ```

+    Run the script:
     ```console
-      ./hack/setup.sh --use-default
+    /tmp/setup.sh --use-default
     ```

-    > **NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.
+    **NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.

-    >
-    > Default values are calculated as follows:
-    >
-    > - `WORKFLOW_NAMESPACE`: Default value is set to `sonataflow-infra`.
+    The contents will vary depending on the configuration in the cluster.
+The following list details all the keys that can appear in the secret:

+    > - `BACKEND_SECRET`: Value is randomly generated at script execution.
+This is the only mandatory key required to be in the secret for the RHDH Operator to start.
     > - `K8S_CLUSTER_URL`: The URL of the Kubernetes cluster is obtained dynamically using `oc whoami --show-server`.
     > - `K8S_CLUSTER_TOKEN`: The value is obtained dynamically based on the provided namespace and service account.
     > - `GITHUB_TOKEN`: This value is prompted from the user during script execution and is not predefined.
-Empty if none is available.
-    > - `ARGOCD_NAMESPACE`: Default value is set to `orchestrator-gitops`.
-The script validates that there is an ArgoCD instance running in the given namespace, empty if none is available.
     > - `ARGOCD_URL`: This value is dynamically obtained based on the first ArgoCD instance available.
-Empty if none is available.
     > - `ARGOCD_USERNAME`: Default value is set to `admin`.
     > - `ARGOCD_PASSWORD`: This value is dynamically obtained based on the first ArgoCD instance available.

-Empty if none is available.
+    Keys will not be added to the secret if they have no values associated.
+So for instance, when deploying in a cluster without the GitOps operators, the `ARGOCD_URL`, `ARGOCD_USERNAME` and `ARGOCD_PASSWORD` keys will be omited in the secret.

+    Sample of a secret created in a GitOps environment:

+    ```console
+    $> oc get secret -n rhdh-operator -o yaml backstage-backend-auth-secret
+    apiVersion: v1
+    data:
+      ARGOCD_PASSWORD: ...
+      ARGOCD_URL: ...
+      ARGOCD_USERNAME: ...
+      BACKEND_SECRET: ...
+      GITHUB_TOKEN: ...
+      K8S_CLUSTER_TOKEN: ...
+      K8S_CLUSTER_URL: ...
+    kind: Secret
+    metadata:
+      creationTimestamp: "2024-05-07T22:22:59Z"
+      name: backstage-backend-auth-secret
+      namespace: rhdh-operator
+      resourceVersion: "4402773"
+      uid: 2042e741-346e-4f0e-9d15-1b5492bb9916
+    type: Opaque
+    ```
 1. Install the orchestrator Helm chart:

     ```console
-    helm upgrade -i orchestrator orchestrator/orchestrator --set argocd.enabled=true --set tekton.enabled=true -n orchestrator
+    helm upgrade -i orchestrator orchestrator/orchestrator -n orchestrator
     ```

 1. Run the commands prompted at the end of the previous step to wait until the services are ready.

-    Sample output:
+    Sample output in a GitOps environment:

     ```console
     NAME: orchestrator